-To obtain a minor in social policy and advocacy, students must submit a proposal of their goals and rationale for their course choices in the minor (including but not limited the list above) to Kendra Yoder, the minor advisor, for approval.
-The Social Policy Review Committee (Jan Bender Shetler, Joe Liechty, David Lind, David Ostergren, Kendra Yoder) will consult on student proposals.
-After the plan of study is approved by the minor advisor, students will continue to be advised by both their major and minor advisors.
+To obtain a minor in social policy and advocacy, students must submit a proposal of their goals and rationale for their course choices in the minor to the minor advisor, for approval.
+After the plan of study is approved, students will continue to be advised by both their major and minor advisors.
 At least nine credit hours in this minor must be upper level (300 level and above) courses.

-Double counting will be limited to two courses, i.e., at least 12 hours of the minor must be met through discrete courses that do not count toward a student's major requirements.
+Double counting will be limited to two courses, at least 12 hours of the minor must be met through discrete courses that do not count toward a student's major requirements.

 Social policy and advocacy minors will take PJCS 309 Advocacy Field Work (1 cr) in conjunction with one of the Topics courses, completing a 40-hr internship in which the student works with a community partner on an advocacy and policy issue relating to the topic of the course.
-One Topics course will be taught every May term.